 - 1. They are Universal, shared with the same intensity by everybody, despite one's position in the world, census, wealth, fame, success etc. - 2.
-They are Continuos: when satisfied, they appear once again as if they had never been satisfied. - 3.
+They are Continuous: when satisfied, they appear once again as if they had never been satisfied. - 3.
 They are Progressive: if not satisfied, they become more intensive, until they reach such a level that you are forced to satisfy them.
-In this case, in Bateson's theory the Relationship layer overwhelms the Content layer.